chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 ---

 [^tricks]:  There are are all sorts of neat tricks that paging enables, including "copy on
-    write" pages -- mapping the same memory to different places in the same address space, and only creating copies of them when they're mutated.
+    write" pages &mdash; mapping the same memory to different places in the same address space, and only creating copies of them when they're mutated.

 ---

-[^third-gen]: TKTK explain "third generation architecture".
+[^third-gen]: "Third Generation Architecture" refers to the generation of
+    computers designed in the 1960's using early integrated circuits; these are typically called "minicomputers".
+They were succeeded by fourth generation architecture in the early 1970's which began to use microprocessors.

+---

+[^ibm]: IBM continued to ship virtual machine monitor systems throughout this
+    period.
+However, they were primarily focused on virtualizing earlier technologies, like mainframes and minicomputers, on top of newer hardware.

 ---